JacquelynGarcia/RecipeAnalysis/README.md

 ### Hypothesis Testing

-As part of this analysis, we investigated whether the average rating of recipes differs between high-calorie and low-calorie recipes.
+For our analysis, we investigated whether the average rating of recipes differs between high-calorie and low-calorie recipes.
 Recipes were categorized as "low calorie" if they contained fewer than 500 calories and "high calorie" otherwise.

 #### Null and Alternative Hypotheses